rshow - an interactive previewer for the Radiance system

 mechanical part

-screen dump of SGI Onyx workstation
+screen dump on an SGI Onyx workstation

 Freiburg downtown

-free beta versions:
+free beta versions: (outdated, see above)

 Please read the disclaimer below before downloading.
 Downloading the software indicates your acceptance of the disclaimer.